Nicemanss/myhpbwallet/README.md

  - **Open source & audit-able**

-### Users (non-developers)
+### Users

-- You can run hpb.blue on your computer.
+- You can run MyHPBWallet on your computer.
 You can create a wallet completely offline.

 1. Go to https://github.com/Nicemanss/hpbwallet .
 2. Click on "Clone or download".
 3. Click on Download Zip.
 4. Unzip it and double-click index.html.
-5. hpb.blue is now running entirely on your computer.
+5. MyHPBWallet is now running entirely on your computer.

 In case you are not familiar, you need to keep the entire folder in order to run the website, not just index.html.
 Don't touch or move anything around in the folder.
-If you are storing a backup of the hpb.blue repo for the future, we recommend just storing the ZIP so you can be sure the folder contents stay intact.
+If you are storing a backup of the MyHPBWallet repo for the future, we recommend just storing the ZIP so you can be sure the folder contents stay intact.

-As we are constantly updating hpb.blue, we recommend you periodically update your saved version of the repo.
+As we are constantly updating MyHPBWallet, we recommend you periodically update your saved version of the repo.

 ### Use Your Own Servers / Node Guide